science-en-poche/yelandur/API.md

 * `400` if the received data is malformed, which can be because of:
   * malformed, missing, or too many signature(s)
   * malformed JSON or missing fields
 * In the case where there are two signatures, a `400` if the `device_id` to be added does not exist
 * In the case where there are two signatures, a `403` if there isn't exactly one valid from the `device_id` and one valid from the profile's `id`
 * In the case where there is only one signature, a `403` if that signature is not from the provided profile's `id`
-* `400` if `data` is present but is not a JSON object
+* `400` if `profile_data` is present but is not a JSON object
 * In the case where there are two signatures, a `403` if the `device_id` has already been set on the target profile

 In all cases, if an `id` field is provided in the body of the `PUT` it is ignored (even if not the same as the URL one).
 If a `device_id` is provided but there is only one signature, it is ignored (even if the target profile already had a different `device_id`).
-Finally, note that when `PUT`ing, any provided `data` field will replace the existing one: so `PUT`ing an empty `data` field empties the profile of its information.
+Finally, note that when `PUT`ing, any provided `profile_data` field will replace the existing one: so `PUT`ing an empty `profile_data` field empties the profile of its information.
 It works the other way around at the above level: if a profile has a device set, `PUT`ing information without a `device_id` will not delete the device from the profile's information, because that tie is irreversible.